xiaokeshen/xiaokeshen.github.io/index.md

 My main research interests are in machine learning, computer vision and data visualization.
 In particular, I am interested in supervised/semi-supervised machine learning, Convolutional/Graph Neural Networks.
 Also, I am interested in visualization of social media data.

-I am very glad to join the engineering team of [Omnee](https://www.omnee.io/), we have a great team here.
+I am glad to join the Data Science team from [Mobi](https://www.takemobi.com/) as a data scientist.

 <script type="text/javascript"